ssfsx17/ffpnp/pandoc-markdown/0810-Pugilist.md

 |        | E: Whole row | Target H: 0
 |        |              | Effect H/V: 3/3

+Potency: 50

-Requires that you are in Raptor / Dragon Form.
+Requires that you are in Raptor Dragon Form.
 Projects your melee attack into all enemies in the area.
-After-Armor Damage is halved.
-Puts you into Couerl / Tiger Form.
+Puts you into Couerl Tiger Form.

 If you have [Twin Snakes][Status: Twin Snakes] status, then the duration is extended by 2, to a maximum of 6.